 Prior to this stay at VMI, Hadra spent three years as an assistant at Western Kentucky under current Old Dominion head coach and VMI Hall of Famer Chris Finwood.
 In fact, Hadra continues a trend that has now seen three of VMI's last four head coaches be former Finwood associates, whether it be as assistant coaches or former players.

 At WKU, Hadra oversaw outfield instruction, base running and bunting while coaching first base.
 In 2008, the Hilltoppers were picked seventh in the league's preseason poll, yet made just the third NCAA Tournament appearance in program history after capturing the conference tournament championship.
 Also that season, the WKU defense ranked third in the nation with a .976 team fielding percentage.

 During his 2005 season at VMI, Hadra worked with the outfielders and assisted instruction in base running, bunting and positional defense.

 As a cadet, Hadra was a four-year letterman who graduated with a degree in Economics and Business.
 Hadra served as team captain his senior year and helped the Keydets break the school record for wins during his junior season.
 His sophomore season, meanwhile, saw VMI finish with a 16-14 mark in the Southern Conference, breaking the program standard for most conference wins.

-Hadra is married to the former Allison Toth, and the couple has a four-year old son, Colton, and their second child, daughter Kennedy, born in February of 2013.
+Hadra is married to the former Allison Toth, and the couple has two children, son Colton and daughter Kennedy.

 WHAT THEY’RE SAYING ABOUT JONATHAN HADRA